-Hot dogs are pre-cooked, vacuum sealed, and safely stored in cooled-down conditions immediately after being produced.
+Hot dogs are pre-cooked, vacuum-sealed, and safely stored in cooled-down conditions immediately after production.
 Knowing all of that, can you eat raw hot dogs without getting sick?

 How are Hot Dogs Pre-Cooked?

 After being thrown together and placed in their casings, hot dogs are pre-cooked and moved to a smokehouse local to the plant producing the hot dogs.

 Through the utilization of controlled temperatures and other conditions, the hot dogs are completely cooked through.